FlorianHollandt/decision-coach/README.md

 ## License

-Coachybot is published under the [MIT license](https://github.com/botmaker-florian/decision-coach/blob/master/LICENSE.md).
+To keep the bar for contribution and evolution of Decision Coach as low as possible, it is published under the [MIT license](https://github.com/botmaker-florian/decision-coach/blob/master/LICENSE.md).

+However, please do not submit your own branch of Decision Coach for publication in the Amazon Skill Store unless you have developed it into something conceptually different from the master version. :)

 ## Contact